 - Non–IU programs that have been approved in advance by the Office of International Admissions via approval of the Credit Transfer Agreement Form.

-For information about opportunities for studying abroad, see the website of the IU Overseas Study Program.
+For information about opportunities for studying abroad, see the website of IU Education Abroad.

 - A minimum of 6 credit hours of the IU Bloomington General Education Common Ground curriculum must be completed in residence at Indiana University Bloomington.